United Arab Emirates: Law

 Despite the Sharia laws that restrict gambling tools and machines in the UAE, the country granted its first commercial gaming operator's licence to Wynn Resorts that was developing a luxury resort, including a 224000 ft2 casino component, at Al Marjan Island in Ras Al Khaimah.
 In September 2023, the UAE established the General Commercial Gaming Regulatory Authority (GCGRA), hinting towards its plans to legalise gambling.
 The GCGRA has outlined a comprehensive framework that includes licenses for casinos, slot machines, and poker tables, as well as lotteries, internet gaming, and sports wagering.
-The GCGRA emphasises responsible gaming, requiring operators to implement socially responsible gaming programs and undergo audits every two years.
-These programs include player education, responsible marketing, employee training, and evaluation plans to measure their effectiveness.
+The GCGRA emphasises responsible gaming, requiring operators to implement socially responsible gaming programmes and undergo audits every two years.
+These programmes include player education, responsible marketing, employee training, and evaluation plans to measure their effectiveness.
 Gaming operators must have a "qualifying domestic entity" in the UAE, defined as any UAE company with substantial business operations in the jurisdiction.
 The GCGRA also mandates player management tools, including deposit limits and cooling-off periods for online gaming.

 The first lottery license has been granted to The Game LLC, operating under the banner of the 'UAE Lottery'.
 This move supersedes existing lottery operators like Mahzooz and Big Ticket, which are no longer legally permitted to offer their services.
 Players are required to engage only with licensed gaming operators to avoid severe penalties.
 The regulations also specify that operators must enable players to restrict themselves from online gaming platforms for a period of at least 72 hours upon request.
 This is part of the broader initiative to ensure a secure and responsible commercial gaming environment in the UAE.

 The UAE's move to legalise gaming is seen as a strategic step to enhance its tourism and entertainment sector, leveraging its existing infrastructure and business-friendly environment.
 This development is expected to attract major gaming operators and contribute significantly to the country's economy.

 The country does not have any formal gaming laws, and therefore the project details about the casino were not completely made public.
 Local citizens are not permitted for gambling, which remains a legal and cultural taboo.